 See the point cloud sample at: http://www.derivative.ca/Forum/viewtopic.php?f=22&t=7977

-To use the RealSense cameras with TouchDesigner you will need to install two pieces of software from Intel.
-The first is the camera driver software (DCM) for the particule model of RealSense camera you have (F200, R200, SR300).
-The second is the SDK Runtime Distributable.
+if you are using the Windows SDK API in the RealSense TOP, or using the RealSense CHOP, you need to use the older RealSense SDK and drivers.
+You will need to install two pieces of software from Intel, The first is the camera driver software (DCM) for the particule model of RealSense camera you have (F200, R200, SR300).
+The second is the the SDK Runtime Distributable.
 If you already have the full RealSense SDK installed you don't need to install the Runtime separately.

 These downloads are available here.